xmos/lib_sw_pll/doc/rst/sw_pll.rst

 SDM Available Configurations
 ............................

-The SDM implementation only allows tuning of the PI loop; the DCO section is hand optimised for various profiles shown below.
-There are two target PLL output frequencies and two options for SDM update rate depending on how much performance is available.
+The SDM implementation only allows tuning of the PI loop; the DCO section is hand optimised for the provided profiles shown below.
+There are two target PLL output frequencies and two options for SDM update rate depending on how much performance is available from the SDM task.

 .. list-table:: SDM DCO configurations